lharlan/Arch-Hyprland-dots/README.md

 # Arch-Hyprland-dots
 My Hyprland dot files on Arch Linux

-There are screenshots of my setup in the Wiki
+There are screenshots of my setup in the Wiki (outdated)